How Many Hours Do You Need to Study for CPA Exam?

 1. Utilize Available Online Study Planners

 A CPA Exam study planner will help you break down all of the topics you need to review and gives you benchmarks so you cover all of your study materials before your exam.
 Review providers like BeckerGleim, and Wiley CPAexcel have interactive online study planners that help you plan ahead.
 These systems calculate the time you need to complete each study unit based on the average time required for students in their study courses.
+For example, the Becker CPA Study Planner–which was recently updated–makes it simple to stay on schedule with your CPA prep by helping you build a customizable study plan based on your personal schedule.

 These systems also keep track of your progress based on the time you log on to the study sessions.
 So when you lag behind, they send you an email reminder and keep you on track.